nhu92/Mixed-DNA-Project/09-GenerateTestingOutput.md

 I will also generate a contour map for the result.
 I had never used that plot for the 100 species map.
 I think it might be messy but I will check.

+Glad to pick up some old scripts generated before.
+I almost forget them already.
+The contour map will be manually generated from the two inputs: the reference PCoA result and the cumulative similarity result.
+I might need to fix the PCoA result by making the seq name into specific hierarchies.
+For example, we need the level at orders/families.
+Also, the final contour map does not like a very long descriptional naming.